Tip jar

 An inaccurate analogy would be to treat Generative AI like software, such as Microsoft Word.
 It is obviously not cheating to type answers in a word processor, or use spelling or formatting advice to improve your work.
 Unlike Word, however, Generative AI goes beyond helping your writing to actually help with content.
 Also, the fact that you can use an integrated spell checker is a function of an assignment being digital.
 If it is a handwritten essay then you may be permitted to use a dictionary, but you may not.
 A finance exam may permit a formula sheet, it may not.
 A maths exam may permit a calculator, it may not.
 There are all choices made by the instructor based on the learning objectives of the course.
 If standard software becomes integrated with AI this may blur the line, but as things stand it seems clear to me that using AI remains a choice and therefore its use should be related to the instructors objectives.

 It is clear that assessment design needs to be updated due to AI.
 But not because anything has fundamentally changed – contract cheating has always been a problem.
-Rather, the costs have become so much lower the practice has become much more widespread.
-Examples of good assessment methods in an age of AI include:
+It’s just that the costs have become so much lower the practice has become much more widespread.
+And I see no difference in the need for an exam policy for AI than having one for Whatsapp.
+Both are communication tools.
+Both are outlawed.

 Generative AI is more of an oracle than a piece of software, which is why I think it’s better to imagine it as a helpful person.
 Or, as Cowen and Tabarrok (2023) say in this very useful article about how to use ChatGPT,